standardloop/ez/projects/assignment/rock-paper-scissors/README.md

 - Plays Rock Paper Scissors against the Computer and keeps track of the score
 - The computer to be random (equal chance of selecting rock, paper, or scissors)

+This program should be 75 - 200 LOC (lines of code)

+Mine was 152 lines including empty lines

 ## Example Execution

 ```txt